 Mailing lists at the Computer Laboratory

 The Laboratory makes wide use of mailing lists, internally, for various management purposes.
-Users also sometimes need lists for their own purposes: if those purposes are not met by constructing a mail alias in your personal aliases file, you need a list.
+Users also sometimes need lists for their own purposes: if those purposes are not met by constructing a mail alias in your personal aliases file, you need a list, using the Computing Service mailing-list server, based on mailman, which provides comprehensive facilities for managing lists.
 The two options are described in this document.

 Aliases for mh users